rails/rails/guides/source/active_record_callbacks.md

 Save callbacks are triggered whenever the record is persisted (i.e. "saved") to the underlying database, via the `create`, `update`, or `save` methods.
-They are called before, after and around the object is saved.
+They are called before, after, and around the object is saved.

 ```ruby
 class User < ApplicationRecord